HarenDev/harenbaren.xyz/README.md

 # harenbaren.xyz
-also should be accessible from [www.harenbaren.xyz](https://www.harenbaren.xyz)
+should be accessible from [www.harenbaren.xyz](https://www.harenbaren.xyz)